Travel to Uganda – a unique place

 Kampala – Murchison Falls National Park

 Today you drive from Kampala to Murchison Falls National Park in North-Western Uganda.
 On the way to the park, you stop at the Ziwa Rhino Sanctuary and take a short bushwalk.
-With an experienced Ranger, you will walk through the bush and visit one of the huge rhinoceros.
-It is a very rare possibility in Africa to see rhinos that close by foot.
+With an experienced Ranger, you will walk through the bush and will see the huge rhinoceros.
+It is a very rare to see rhinos so close by foot.
 In any case keep quiet not to scare them and enjoy that great moment.
 After lunch, you will continue the journey to the Murchsion Falls National Park.
 Note: Carriage of GPS is not allowed for safety of the animal.

 Murchison Falls National Park